zcrayman/tut-rest/2/README.md

 The `cancelOrder` method needs to deal with additional conditions than an simple call to see a representation of an Order.
 Here there's the possibility that there is no Order with the indicated ID.

 To vary the response code to a handler method, you need to use the `ResponseEntity` class.
 In the example above, the `ResponseEntity` objects afford you the opportunity to return an HTTP Status code of 403 (Forbidden) if an attempt is made to cancel an Order that does not exist.

+The `OrderCommandsControler` also needs to deal with the case where a new Order resource is being created using an HTTP Request that contains an HTTP Post Method.

+The following code demonstrates how the POST case can be handled:

+	@RequestMapping(method = RequestMethod.POST)
+    	public ResponseEntity<Order> createOrder(@RequestBody Order order, UriComponentsBuilder builder) {

+        	OrderCreatedEvent orderCreated = orderService.createOrder(new CreateOrderEvent(order.toOrderDetails()));

+        	Order newOrder = Order.fromOrderDetails(orderCreated.getDetails());

+        	HttpHeaders headers = new HttpHeaders();
+        headers.setLocation(
+                builder.path("/aggregators/order/{id}")
+                        .buildAndExpand(orderCreated.getNewOrderKey().toString()).toUri());

+        	return new ResponseEntity<Order>(newOrder, headers, HttpStatus.CREATED);
+    	}

+The major difference here from the previous controller method implementation is that you're using the `ResponseEntity` return object to also set the HTTP Headers.
+This is necessary as you need to return the newly generated URI for the newly created Order resource.

 ## Where did the JSON representations come from?